-If you take part in a clinical research study, your condition will be closely monitored throughout by a JWM neurologist and a team of research professionals.
+- If you take part in a clinical research study, your condition will be closely monitored throughout by a JWM neurologist and a team of research

-- Despite the availability of current treatments there still is a need for more effective options to treat neurological conditions.
+- Despite the availability of current treatments, there still is a need for additional effective options to treat neurological conditions.

 - Clinical trials provide the opportunity to receive treatments before they are available.